SondagesPro/LS-radioToStarRating/README.md

 ### Extra options

 - Adding `half-stars` to _Css class_ attribute to have and half star for each choice

+- An item with NA id at end allow to have mandatory question with an opt-out option

 ### Adaptation